TS22082/your_news/README.md

 # Motivation

-It took to much time to go to each independent news outlet so I created a way to see the everyones news on one page.
+I wanted to see unbiased news from multiple news outlets with no interest targeting.

 # Build Status